-An American executive based in New York, in the process of relocating to Paris, acquired a 120 sqm 5-room apartment in the 16th arrondissement for 1,350,000 euros, 8% below the listed price of 1,470,000 euros.
-The entire search and negotiation was conducted by the Home Select property hunter, with only two trips to Paris by the buyer.
+An American executive based in New York, in the middle of a move to Paris, bought a 120 sqm five-room flat in the 16th arrondissement for 1,350,000 euros, 8% below the listed price of 1,470,000 euros.
+The Home Select property hunter ran the entire search and negotiation, with the buyer making only two trips to Paris.

 Mission summary